Thoracic Imaging Vector

 42. What does a CT scan evaluate?

-It evaluates lung nodules, masses, great vessels of the chest, mediastinum, and pleural diseases.
+It evaluates lung nodules, masses, the great vessels of the chest, the mediastinum, and pleural diseases.

-43. What do you assess first on a lung evaluation?
+43. What do you assess first during a lung evaluation?

 44. Which film helps clarify lung abnormalities?